BiAPoL/ezomero_and_napari_omero_basics/README.md

         ```
         and checking if the jupyter lab window opens in your browser.
 Then, on the left side, navigate to the folder where you unzipped this repository and open the notebook `ezomero_exercise.ipynb`.
 Run the first cell (click on the cell and hit SHIFT + ENTER) and check if it runs without errors.

+## Example Data

+We used a sub-set of the BBBC014v1 set provided by Ilya Ravkin, available from the Broad Bioimage Benchmark Collection [Ljosa et al., Nature Methods, 2012].
+For details and biological background see https://www.broadinstitute.org/bbbc/BBBC014/.
+The data can be found in this repository in data/BBBC014v1_subset.zip.
+Please upload it to OMERO or feel free to use your own data.

 # Acknowledgements